rstraub/rstraub.github.io/_drafts/code-practice-with-exercism.md

 Awesome tool to practice coding, learn new languages, mentoring, and building your resume.

-## 🧠 Practice, Practice, Practice...
+## 🧠 Learning a New Programming Language...
 Made Easy

 *What is the last programming language you learned?*